olegnelezin/olegnelezin/README.md

 Computer Science student from Voronezh
 --------------------------------------

-I started getting interested in programming in the 10th grade.
-I was buying different courses (udemy, coursera, javarush) and trying to learn something new.
-In the 11th grade, I entered Samsung IT School (Java training) and successfully completed it, taking second place in the competition in the “Best Gaming Application” category.
-Currently, I am doing pet projects and learning new technologies :)

 * 🌍  I'm based in Voronezh
 * ✉️  You can contact me at [astravsu@gmail.com](mailto:astravsu@gmail.com)
 * 🧠  I'm learning Spring